-In this guide we’ll go through the necessary steps of creating and configuring your first app in the Sinch dashboard.
+In this tutorial, we’ll go through the steps of creating and configuring your first app in the Sinch dashboard.

 Once a display name is created, and a region is selected, a unique App ID will be generated for you.

-Depending on the channel, select your channel sender identity to configure your channel to work with your Conversation API App.
-Note that you must first set up a Service plan ID/Service ID/Sender Identity at corresponding channel portals.
+- Select your channel sender identity, if required, to configure your channel to work with your Conversation API App.

-The callback URL of the underlying channel should be updated to point to the channel adapter of the Conversation API.
-Note: the callback URL for most channels will be updated automatically which will overwrite the current callback URL.
+The Callback URL for most channels will be updated automatically which will overwrite the current Callback URL.

-You can define the App channel priority by reordering the channels that you have set up.
+You can define the App channel priority by reordering the channels that you have set up by taking these steps:

 The Secret Token can be used to sign the content of Conversation API callbacks.
 This way you can verify the integrity of the callbacks coming from Conversation API.

 Your Project ID is used to group your Conversation API resources.
-You can find it on the Apps page under "Project".
+You can find it by taking these steps:

 A client_id and client_secret will be provided when creating an Access Key in the portal.
 The secret is only shown after generation, copy and store it in a safe place.

-You can obtain an Access Token to Conversation API by using your client_id and client_secret in the appropriate region:
+To obtain an Access Token to Conversation API, use your client_id and client_secret and call the OAuth 2.0 Token endpoint:

 curl https://eu.auth.sinch.com/oauth2/token -d grant_type=client_credentials --user <client_id>:<client_secret>